pzaerial/pokemon/README.md

   - Nintendo - Game Boy Advance (mGBA)
   - Nintendo - Nintendo DS (melonDS)
 4. Options for linking repo files to RetroArch save states:
   - a.
-Change RetroArch's save file location:
+Change RetroArch's save file location: (recommended)
     - Go to `Settings → Directory` and choose `Save Files`.
 Browse to this repo.
     - Go to `Main Menu → Configuration File → Save Current Configuration` to lock in changes.
   - b.
-Write directly to ROM location:
+Write directly to ROM location: (untested)
     - DISCLAIMER: Don't share your ROM files with others who don't own the games.
 Use a private repo or .gitignore ROM files.
     - Go to `Settings → Saving` and toggle on `Write Saves to Content Directory`.
 This makes RetroArch write .sav files to that location.